-A Welcome to Country is where an Aboriginal or Torres Strait Islander custodian or elder from the local area or region welcomes people to their land.
+A Welcome to Country is where an Aboriginal or Torres Strait Islander custodian from the local area or region welcomes people to their land.
 This may be done through speech, song, dance or ceremony and has been part of Aboriginal and Torres Strait Islander protocol for thousands of years.

 Aboriginal and Torres Strait Islander protocols or customs in relation to Welcome to Country are diverse and will vary from region to region.

 Organising a Welcome to Country for your event shows respect for the traditional custodians of a particular region or area.